hcrhall/AzureTerraformIntroWorkshop/guides/06_Dependencies.md

 # LAB-06: Resource Dependencies
-So far we have been provisioning and changing a the configuration of a single Azure resource, and by now you should be familiar with the Terraform workflow of reviewing the plan, performing an apply and reviewing the state of your configuration.
+So far we have been provisioning and changing the configuration of a single Azure resource, and by now you should be familiar with the Terraform workflow of reviewing the plan, performing an apply and reviewing the state of your configuration.

-Unfortunately, the deployment of real-world infrastructure is a little more complex than what we have covered that far and has a diverse set of resources and resource types.
-It is not uncommon for Terraform configurations to contain multiple resources\resource types, and these resources can even span multiple providers.
+Unfortunately, the deployment of real-world infrastructure is a little more complex than what we have covered thus far and has a diverse set of resources and resource types.
+It is not uncommon for Terraform configurations to contain multiple resources\types, and these resources can even span multiple providers.

-In this lesson, we are going to take a look and Terraform dependencies and how we can use [interpolation expressions](https://www.terraform.io/docs/configuration-0-11/interpolation.html) to ensure that dependencies are successfully created before a resource is created.
+In this lesson, we are going to take a look at Terraform dependencies and how we can use [interpolation expressions](https://www.terraform.io/docs/configuration-0-11/interpolation.html) to ensure that dependencies are successfully created before a resource is created.
 This dependency graph will be the basis of our configuration and will also provide a means of [destroying](https://www.terraform.io/docs/commands/destroy.html) resources in a safe and predictable manner.
 Let's jump in!

 ---